Submissions

 Editors Wesley Wildman, Melody Stanford Martin, and Dave Rohr, on behalf of the entire Wildhouse Publications team

-3. Contributors may submit multiple entries, but each entry must have its own form submission.
+2. Multiple submissions allowed – Contributors may submit multiple entries, but each entry must have its own form submission.
 Please do not use the form to submit multiple entries at once.

-4. Interactive components are highly encouraged! 🙂 Please consider including descriptions of physical materials, body movements, and sensory textures to help participants ground their experience.
+4. Interactive components are highly encouraged 🙂 Please consider including descriptions of physical materials, body movements, and sensory textures to help participants ground their experience.

-8. While we are not able to offer monetary compensation or royalties for submissions, each contributor will receive a free copy of the volume in which their contribution is printed and a great big shoutout on our website, social media, and promotional campaigns.
+6. Perks for contributors – While we are not able to offer monetary compensation or royalties for submissions, each contributor will receive a free copy of the volume in which their contribution is printed and a great big shoutout on our website, social media, and promotional campaigns.

 If you have any questions about submission, please feel free to reach out to Melody Stanford Martin, mmartin@wildhousepublishing.com.